HakobyanAni/Microsoft-Bot-Framework/README.md

 <h3><i>Creating a bot we can also build intelligent algorithms into bots so that they see, hear, speak, and understand user needs through natural methods of communication using <b>Azure Cognitive Services.</b></i></h3>

 <h3><b>Azure Cognitive Services</b></h3>
+<i>Azure Cognitive Services</i> are APIs, SDKs, and services available to help developers build intelligent applications without having direct AI or data science skills or knowledge.
+Azure Cognitive Services enable developers to easily add cognitive features such as emotion and video detection; facial, speech, and vision recognition; and speech and language understanding – into their applications. <i>The goal of Azure Cognitive Services</i> is to help developers create applications that can see, hear, speak, understand, and even begin to reason.

 <li><b>Vision</b> --> Image-processing algorithms to smartly identify, caption, index, and moderate your pictures and videos.</li>
 <li><b>Knowledge</b> --> Map complex information and data in order to solve tasks such as intelligent recommendations and semantic search.</li>
 <li><b>Language</b> --> Allow your apps to process natural language with pre-built scripts, evaluate sentiment and learn how to recognize what users want.</li>